Signs Of Pathological Lying: How To Identify Compulsive Liars

 Is there a difference between the behavior of a compulsive liar and a pathological liar?

 Yes, there is a subtle difference.
 Compulsive liars lie out of habit—sometimes without even realizing it—while pathological liars usually have a motive, often to manipulate or control a situation.
+Additionally, an occasional liar, by contrast, might only lie under specific circumstances—like telling a white lie to avoid hurting someone’s feelings.
 The intention behind the lies is key.

 Is pathological lying linked to certain mental health conditions?